 Once your car loan lender repossesses your vehicle for nonpayment, it no longer belongs to you.
-What you do with your title depends on your state laws.
-Since the car is no longer in your possession, you need to call your insurance company to cancel your insurance on the vehicle.
+What you do with your title, tags and plate depends on your state laws.
+Unless you're in a position to buy the car back, you should start by calling the insurance company to cancel your insurance on the vehicle.

 Immediately after your creditor repossesses your car, you can contact it to discuss your options for getting the car back.
 Generally, this requires either paying off the loan in full or making your past due payments plus repossession fees.
 If this is not an option, the lender will begin making arrangements to sell the car at a public auction.
 Once it auctions off the car, it will apply any proceeds from the sale to the outstanding balance on your loan.
 If there is still a balance on the loan after the lender applies the sale proceeds, you will be responsible for paying that amount back to your lender.

 If you do not plan to get your car back after repossession, call your insurance company to discuss canceling your insurance.
 Depending on your insurance policy and terms, you may have to pay a cancellation rate.
 Cancellation rates differ by insurance company.
 For instance, you have a 12-month insurance policy that costs $800 per year that you paid in full in January.
 You car is repossessed in June and you cancel your insurance.
 Your insurance company will apply its specific cancellation fee to your refund and send you the remaining amount.